happynear/AMSoftmax/README.md

 All other settings are the same with SphereFace.
 Please refer to the details in [SphereFace's repository](https://github.com/wy1iu/sphereface).

+PS: If you want to try the margin scheme described in [ArcFace](https://arxiv.org/abs/1801.07698), you may try to transplant [this layer](https://github.com/happynear/caffe-windows/blob/experiment/src/caffe/layers/label_specific_margin.cu) in the `experiment` branch of my Caffe repository. `LabelSpecificHardMarginForward()` is the kernel function for `cos(theta+m)`.

 ### Model and Training Log

 Feature normalized, s=30, m=0.35: [OneDrive](https://stduestceducn-my.sharepoint.com/:u:/g/personal/201411020102_std_uestc_edu_cn/ER-9FNdXCXtPlZAwZQwFmW0BdMVUjG8_y9IodYfoHVYXSg?e=QBG13o), [Baidu Yun](https://pan.baidu.com/s/1hulG7QW) .